m461657/cpp_tutorial/cpp_objects.md

 ### Naming Conventions

-C++ does have recommended (and some enforced) naming conventions for classes and objects.
+C++ does have recommended (and some enforced) naming conventions for classes and objects:

 - Class names: Always start with a capital letter, use CamelCase.
 - Class attribute names: Always start with a lower case letter, use camelCase.